Table of Contents

 5. Extraction (Optional)

-Manual extraction of black and whiteheads is performed for patients with congested pores or acne-prone skin.
+Manual extraction of blackheads and whiteheads is performed for patients with congested pores or acne-prone skin.
 This step helps unclog pores and improve skin texture, although it may cause mild discomfort for some individuals.

 6. Treatment Application